Nancy Jobson

 Nancy Jobson MBE (17 April 1880 – 22 June 1964) was an Australian teacher and headmistress.
+She attended the Presbyterian Ladies' College, Melbourne and in time became the head of Pymble Ladies' College.

 Biography

 Jobson was born at Clunes, Victoria in 1880 to Christopher Jobson, a merchant from Northumberland, England, and his second wife Elizabeth Cameron, née McColl, from Scotland.
 Jobson attended Presbyterian Ladies' College, Melbourne and in 1897 she began university studies at the University of Melbourne.
 She completed a bachelor of arts degree in 1900, with honours in classics and philology, and a master of arts degree in 1902.